The Ninth Annual AUWCL National Health Law Writing Competition

 AJ Custard

 AJ Custard has over 3 years of professional experience implementing and interpreting various healthcare statutes and regulations.
 Additionally, both his clerkship and educational experiences conducting legal analysis contributes to his overall knowledge of the federal healthcare system.
-Mr. Custard has significant experience in providing administrative and legal support to 501(c)(3) organizations that focus on vulnerable populations, such as Veterans and children.
+AJ has significant experience in providing administrative and legal support to 501(c)(3) organizations that focus on vulnerable populations, such as Veterans and children.
 Currently, he supports the Office of Regulatory and Administrative Affairs (ORAA) at Veterans Health Administration (VHA) in response to the Government Accountability Office (GAO) High Risk Series Report of February 2015, with the goal of VHA removal from the GAO High Risk List.
 In this role he oversees and manages a large portfolio of VHA policy documents throughout the national policy review process, from drafting through publication, and serves as the primary point of contact between ORAA and VHA program offices.

 Alexis Rose

 Alexis Rose is a data privacy and compliance attorney.
 Her work with clients includes a variety of industries, including health care and life science clients, to build their data privacy and security programs.
-Ms. Rose’s prior experience includes working at Octillo, Beckage PLLC, and as a compliance consultant for health care providers.
+Her prior experience includes working at Octillo, Beckage PLLC, and as a compliance consultant for health care providers.
 While in that role, she advised clients on Center for Medicare & Medicaid Services (CMS), Office for Civil Rights (OCR), and Office of Inspector General (OIG) regulations and requirements.
 She worked with clients who were under Corporate Integrity Agreements or subject to CMS and OIG audits.
 While in law school, she was a policy intern for HHS OCR and the DC Department of Health.
-Ms. Rose attended Rutgers University for undergrad, has a Master in Public Policy degree from American University, and graduated with her law degree from American University Washington College of Law in 2018.
+She attended Rutgers University for undergrad, has a Master in Public Policy degree from American University, and graduated with her law degree from American University Washington College of Law in 2018.
 She is a member of the District of Columbia bar and has a Certification in Healthcare Compliance from the Health Care Compliance Association (HCCA).

 Alexandra Spratt

 Alexandra (Alex) Spratt is Director, Commercial Sector Prices at Arnold Ventures.
 Her work includes the identification of robust philanthropic opportunities, policy research and analysis, and stakeholder engagement and communications efforts aimed at advancing lower prices across the health care system.
-Prior to joining Arnold Ventures, Ms. Spratt was a senior policy analyst at CapView Strategies, a boutique health policy consulting firm in Washington, D.C., where she primarily focused on Medicare and Medicaid payment and delivery reform and alternative payment models, health reform, and drug pricing.
+Prior to joining Arnold Ventures, Alex was a senior policy analyst at CapView Strategies, a boutique health policy consulting firm in Washington, D.C., where she primarily focused on Medicare and Medicaid payment and delivery reform and alternative payment models, health reform, and drug pricing.
 During law school, she interned on Capitol Hill, in the Maryland Senate, and at several policy and advocacy organizations focused on health care and women’s issues.
-Ms. Spratt graduated from American University Washington College of Law in 2015 and a bachelor’s degree in political science from the University of Florida.
+She graduated from American University Washington College of Law in 2015 and a bachelor’s degree in political science from the University of Florida.

 Jessica Winslow